Wesley Natã (footballer, born 2008)

 Wesley Natã de Freitas Prado (born 18 April 2008), better known as Wesley Natã, is a Brazilian professional footballer who plays as a forward for Fluminense.

-Career
+Club career

 Born in Rio de Janeiro, Wesley Natã began his career at the Fluminense academy at the age of 13 in 2021.
 In 2025, at the age of 16, he was the star of Fluminense, in the titles of Brazilian Championship and the Copa do Brasil under-17.
 On 24 April 2025, he became the first player born in 2008 to play for Fluminense, coming on as a substitute in the match against Unión Española for the Copa Sudamericana.

 International career

 Wesley Natã was called up by coach Dudu Patetuci for the 2023 South American U-15 Championship (held in October 2024), and the 2025 South American U-17 Championship.